SunHaozhe/SunHaozhe.github.io/_posts/2019-12-21-machine-learning-quick-notes.md

 # Tf–idf

-Tf–idf (term frequency–inverse document frequency) is defined as follows:
+One way to define tf–idf (term frequency–inverse document frequency) is the following:

 $$w_{i,j} = \text{t}_{i,j} \log \frac{D}{\text{d}_i}$$

 where $w_{i,j}$ is the tf-idf weight for token $i$ in document $j$, $t_{i,j}$ is the number of occurences of token $i$ in document $j$, $d_{i}$ is the number of documents that contain token $i$, $D$ is the total number of documents.

+However other ways of defining the term frequency and the document frequency exist, for example, normalization, smoothing, etc.